 “The pandemic really emphasized the role that communications and technology has on our day-to-day lives—whether it was kids who had to start learning from home or marginalized individuals or those experiencing homelessness who all of a sudden could no longer access face-to-face services and supports,” she says.
 “In all of these cases—including for those who are working from home—technology plays an essential role in all of our lives.”

-In Edmonton, the donated cellphones and plans were provided to Housing First teams to give to people experiencing homelessness who were working towards securing housing.
+In Edmonton, the donated cellphones and plans were provided to Housing Support teams to give to people experiencing homelessness who were working towards securing housing.

 It had been identified that Brent had lost contact for a prolonged period during the pandemic.
 He was no longer checking in with the aforementioned local non-profit for messages and outreach workers were not able to locate him in the community.
 Brent’s file had revealed he had not been in contact for over 90 days.